tibor309/firefox/README.md

 ## Setup

 To set up the container, you can either use docker-compose or the docker cli.
 You can also use options and additional settings/mods from linuxserver.io.
 And to update the container, simply pull the latest image, and redeploy it.
+The [ESR][esr] (extended support release) version is also available!

 ### [docker-compose][dcompose] (recommended)